CiscoDevNet/ydk-gen/README.md

 **ydk-gen** is a developer tool that can generate API bindings to YANG data models for, today, Python and C++, with planned future support for other language bindings.

-Other tools and libraries are used to deliver ydk-gen's functionality.
+Other tools and libraries are used to deliver `ydk-gen`'s functionality.
 In particular:

 * YANG model analysis and code generation is implemented using APIs from the [pyang](https://github.com/mbj4668/pyang) library
 * Documentation is generated using [Sphinx](http://www.sphinx-doc.org/en/stable/)